Haunted houses and hotels are a popular phenomenon. Reality television provides a variety of shows devoted to ghost

-My sheep was missing, though she was in a completely enclosed pen with a gate.
-The gate and pen had not been tampered with.
-She was never found, nor were her remains.
+However, my sheep was missing, though she was in a completely enclosed pen with a locked gate.
+The gate and pen showed no evidence of tampering.
+We never found her or her remains.

 On following nights, I heard my sheep.
 I knew it was her because she had an unusual bleat.
 It was more a baa with a cough at the end, like an old person.
 Her cry came from the attic — from behind the bolted door.
 Dogs howled all night.
 I’d feel a slight breeze and then hear the attic door creak open and slam shut.
 I pulled the covers over my head and trembled in the dark.

 My parents and brothers heard the howling dogs, but said they heard nothing else.
 My dad said the baa was the wind.
 Luckily, we moved after living in the house for less than a year.

 Do you believe in ghosts?

 Having first-hand experience, I believe.

-The above is just one of such ghostly occurrences from my past.
-During the month of August, I will offer more of mine and add other people’s paranormal encounters.
+The above is just one ghostly occurrences from my past.
+Over the next few weeks, I will offer more of mine and add other people’s paranormal encounters.
 Please share if you have one.

 I hesitate to post photos, because non-believers are so quick to judge and criticize.
-The following is an example.
-Just recently posted on America’s Most Haunted Hotel website, while visiting the notorious Crescent Hotel in Arkansas, Joni Moseng captured this shot and shared it.
+But below is an example of a ghost posted on America’s Most Haunted Hotel website.
+While visiting the notorious Crescent Hotel in Arkansas, Joni Moseng captured this shot and shared it.